 The William & Bill of Rights Journal is the second most-cited specialty law review in the field of civil rights, and the third most-cited specialty law review in the field of constitutional law.

-The William & Mary Environmental Law and Policy Review is the most-cited specialty law review in the field of energy law, and the sixth most-cited specialty law review in the field of environmental law.
+The William & Mary Environmental Law and Policy Review is the second most-cited specialty law review in the field of energy law, and the fifth most-cited specialty law review in the field of environmental law.

-The William & Mary Journal of Women and the Law is the sixth most-cited specialty law review in the fields of gender studies, women, and sexuality.
+The William & Mary Journal of Women and the Law is the eighth most-cited specialty law review in the fields of gender studies, women, and sexuality.

-Finally, our newest law review, the William & Mary Business Law Review, is the 13th most-cited student-edited law review in the field of corporate law and business associations.
+Finally, the William & Mary Business Law Review, is the 10th most-cited student-edited law review in the field of corporate law and business associations.